packetdima/OpenCybersecurity/README.md

-# fwhw
-Security as data analysis.
+# Security as data analysis
 Security can be thought of as data analysis.
 For example:
 <li>An anti-virus sofrware analyzes data about memory and processes in the operating system and compares them with a database of known viruses (signatures).
 <li>The network firewall parses the packet headers and compares them to a database called access-list or network policy.